zendad/aws-kops-ansible/README.md

 # Kubernetes setup on Amazon AWS using Kops and Ansible
 This repository contains tooling for deploying a HA Kubernetes cluster in Amazon AWS using the [Kops](https://github.com/kubernetes/kops) tool.
 The following tools will be install on the cluster by default.
 - chartmuseam - internal app hub for kubernetes
 - docker registry - internal registry to be used for apps
 - elasticsearch - for logs
 - fluentd - log shipping
 - kibana - interface for ES
-     - dex - cluster and app authentication using external AD
+- dex/RBAC - cluster and app authentication using external AD
 - grafana - graphs for apps and cluster from prometheus
 - prometheus - monitoring cluster and apps in cluster
 - node-problem-detector -  problem detectors running on the Kubernetes nodes
 - setup kubectl-config
 - kubernetes dashboard
 - autoscaler for nodes

 ## Prerequisites
 The cluster will be deployed from a linux jumpbox/bastion host with the following: